-Foreigners from outside the European Union, the European Economic Area, the United Kingdom and Switzerland posted to Poland must have a type C, D or E work permit.
+Foreigners from outside the European Union, the European Economic Area and Switzerland posted to Poland must have a type C, D or E work permit.

 A type C work permit should have a third-country national:

-- temporarily posted to the territory of Poland by an undertaking established in a country other than a Member State of the European Union or of the European Economic Area, the United Kingdom and Switzerland for a period exceeding 30 days in a calendar year to a branch or establishment of the foreign undertaking or an entity affiliated with the foreign employer
+- temporarily posted to the territory of Poland by an undertaking established in a country other than a Member State of the European Union or of the European Economic Area and Switzerland for a period exceeding 30 days in a calendar year to a branch or establishment of the foreign undertaking or an entity affiliated with the foreign employer

 - working for a foreign employer who does not have a branch, establishment or another form of organised business activity in the territory of Poland, and posted to the territory Poland to perform services on a temporary and occasional basis (export services).

 A type D work permit should be obtained by a third-country national posted to the territory of Poland to perform services on a temporary and occasional basis, i.e. export services.